SKA-Robotics/electronics/Manipulator Harness/README.md

 When servicing the harness, try to make the wires equal lengths to balance forces acting on the connector (in case of sudden gripper separation).

 While crimping new connectors, remove only as much isolation as is needed.
 A proper crimp should grab both metal parts of the wire an a bit of the isolation.
 A proper crimp should resist significant pull force.
-When inserting a cripmed wire into a plastic housing, push until you hear a satisfying *click*, and ensude the wire is secured by pulling on it.
+When inserting a cripmed wire into a plastic housing, push until you hear a satisfying *click*, and ensure the wire is secured by pulling on it.

 For further information, refer to manufacturers' guidelines.